The World of Suzie Wong (film): Production

 France Nuyen, who had played the role of Suzie Wong in the Broadway production opposite William Shatner and was familiar to film audiences from her appearance in South Pacific, originally signed to reprise the role on screen.
 After five weeks of location shooting in Hong Kong, the cast and crew – including original director Jean Negulesco – moved to London to film interiors.

-Nuyen was involved romantically with Marlon Brando at the time, and his rumoured affair with Barbara Luna was causing her distress.
-She began to overeat, and before long was unable to fit into the body-hugging silk cheongsams her character was required to wear.
-Unwilling to halt production until she could get her weight under control, executive producer Ray Stark replaced her with Nancy Kwan, who was touring the United States and Canada as the understudy to the lead in the road company performing the play.
-Stark had auditioned her for the film but at the time thought she was too inexperienced to handle the lead.
+Nuyen was romantically involved with Marlon Brando, and rumors of his affair with Barbara Luna was causing her distress.
+She began overeating, and before long was unable to fit into the body-hugging silk cheongsams her character was required to wear.
+Unwilling to halt production until she could lose enough weight for the production's requirements, executive producer Ray Stark replaced her with Nancy Kwan, who was touring the United States and Canada as the understudy to the lead in the road company performing the play.
+Stark had auditioned her for the film but had felt that she was too inexperienced to handle the lead.

-Stark also fired Negulesco and replaced him with Richard Quine.
+Stark also fired the director, Negulesco, and replaced him with Richard Quine.
 Everyone involved in the completed Hong Kong scenes was required to return to reshoot them with Kwan, and all the unpublished publicity with Nuyen, including an article and photo layout for Esquire, had to be redone.

 The film's title song was written by Sammy Cahn and Jimmy Van Heusen.
 Artist Dong Kingman acted as the film's technical advisor and painted sets for the film.
-The movie features location filming in Hong Kong, and art direction and production design by John Box, Syd Cain, Liz Moore, Roy Rossotti and R.L.M.
-Davidson at the MGM British Studios.
+The movie features location filming in Hong Kong, and art direction and production design by John Box, Syd Cain, Liz Moore, Roy Rossotti and R. L. M. Davidson at MGM British Studios.

 Sylvia Syms had just made Ferry to Hong Kong in Hong Kong.

-stunt coordinator Peter Diamond, uncredited.
-Ray Austin William Holden's stunt double uncredited

 The film premiered at Radio City Music Hall in New York City.